proctorinc/Automated-Bug-Fix/README.md

 Author: Matt Proctor

-Creation: 2022-01-19
+Creation: 2022-01-28

 ## Contact:
 If any issues or edge cases occur that should be handled, please email mproctor@securecodewarrior.com

-(For SCW Team Members: slack me on the securecodewarrior slack channel and I will look into fixes and updates)
+(For SCW Team Members: message me on the securecodewarrior slack channel and I will look into fixes and updates)

 ## About:
 Walks you through the process of bug fixing step by step.
 Automates as many steps as possible.